Rush Limbaugh and the cutting edge of societal evolution, emitting vocal vibrations coast to coast on Friday.

 And I was incredulous when I heard it.

-And I said, This is this.
+And I said, this is this.

-I said, it's got to be true, it's Obama, but I just I part of me couldn't believe it.
+It's Obama, but I just, part of me couldn't believe it.

-We have not hit any oil tanker trucks specifically for the last several years because the Obama administration had decided the drivers were civilians, and therefore could not be killed.
+We have not hit any oil tanker trucks specifically for the last several years because the Obama administration had decided the drivers were civilians and therefore could not be killed.

 You know, after the French attacks last Friday, the French went in and had a big hit on Raqqa, which is the ISIS headquarters in Syria.